Cable vs. Satellite TV Service 2024

 Cable vs. satellite TV pricing

 Is cable or satellite TV cheapest?
 It depends on the provider.
-You can find great deals on cable packages with certain providers, but satellite is ultimately the better value (at least in the first year).
+You can find great deals on cable packages with certain providers, but prices usually hike up in the second year.
+Satellite TV may cost more right out of the gate, but you could get your price locked in for up to two years.

 Cable vs. satellite TV price comparison